 Set in the World Heritage of Cradle Mountain-Lake St. Clair National Park in the Tasmanian wilderness is Pumphouse Point, a charming luxury hotel.
-Built in the 1930s as a hydroelectricity station in Art Deco style it is split between a shorehouse and the pumphouse itself, 250 metres out in Lake St. Clair.
+Built in the 1930s as a hydroelectricity station in Art Deco style it is split between a shorehouse and the pumphouse itself, 250 metres (900 feet) out in Lake St. Clair.
 The stylish retreat is located halfway between the Tasmanian capital Hobart and the west coast resort of Strahan.

 Interiors feature rough planked Tasmanian oak and windows have astomishing lake vistas.
 The lounge has triple-height windows and a log burner.
 Step on to the terrace beyond and experience the silence, except for lapping water and birdsong.